Skip to content

 • Unified Harness Authentication: Completed a multi-phase refactor (Phases 1-7) of the agent authentication pipeline.
 Introduced centralized AuthConfig gathering, per-harness ResolveAuth logic, and a unified ValidateAuth phase, enabling more robust credential resolution across all harnesses.

-• Broker Visibility & Infrastructure Metadata: Enhanced the Web UI to display runtime broker information on agent cards, grove detail pages, and agent detail headers, providing clearer insight into distributed execution.
+• Broker Visibility & Infrastructure Metadata: Enhanced the Web UI to display runtime broker information on agent cards, project detail pages, and agent detail headers, providing clearer insight into distributed execution.

 • Default Notification Triggers: Expanded the notification system to include stalled and error as default trigger states, improving proactive monitoring of agent health.